tendermint/atom_one/README.md

 exceeds the 20%, so as to allow more PHOTONs to become unbonded to ATOMs simultaneously.
 This is intended to prevent large PHOTON holders from conducting a hostile takeover of the Cosmos Hub.

-PHOTONs bonded for ICS2 hosting according to whitelisted ICS2A and ICS2B protocols may vote in Cosmos Hub governance proposals, but their vote altogether shall not exceed 50% of the voting power of the staked ATOMs.

 ### Article 3.D.
 Inflation